Ong-Research/microbiome-pipeline/README.md

     Each element of `key` is a study sample ID matching the sample table.
     Each element of `kits` is a character list of sample keys for negative control samples, eg `c("sample_141", "sample_142", "sample_143")`.

+    The default path for this file is `data/negcontrols.qs`.
+If you have it named otherwise, edit the variable `negcontroltable` in `config/config.yaml` to point to your file.

 ## Run workflow

+1. **Run sequence QC and choose filter_and_trim parameters.** If you have not run the pipeline before, the first thing you will need to do is to

 Then, we can use different commands in the pipeline, for example considering 16 threads: